anodyne/nova/README.md

 * added the ability to upgrade SMS Database entries to Thresher wiki pages
 * added the ability for textareas to "grow" as more text is added like Facebook
 * added the ability for site messages to have previously disallowed HTML tags (like embed, iframe, etc.) for embedding media assets from YouTube and Vimeo
+* added the ability to nest mission groups one level deep
 * updated seamless substitution to be able to override email view files
 * updated Thresher with a new way to create and manage categories when working on a wiki page
 * updated Thresher with a completely new user experience for managing wiki pages